testit-tms/adapters-python/testit-adapter-pytest/README.md

 - `testit.externalId` - unique internal autotest ID (used in Test IT)
 - `testit.title` - autotest name specified in the autotest card.
 If not specified, the name from the displayName method is used
 - `testit.description` - autotest description specified in the autotest card
+- `testit.labels` - labels listed in the autotest card
 - `testit.tags` - tags listed in the autotest card
 - `testit.link` - links listed in the autotest card
 - `testit.step` - the designation of the step called in the body of the test or other step